capt-dev/lobox/README.md

 ## License

-Lobox is licensed under the MIT License.
+Lobox is licensed under the OSP License.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements